sqreview/doc-review-android-java-example-app/docs/Implementation_Guide/B5_NTRIP.md

 Refer to the example app for a simplified approach to establish a connection with an NTRIP provider.

-Once the connection has been requested, the response is passed into ``NtripParser.parseAuthorized(byte[] data)`` to parse the authorization request.
+Once the connection has been requested, the response is passed into `NtripParser.handleAuthorized` method to parse the authorization request.

 Once successful, the RTCM messages are streamed into ``NtripParser.parseRtcm(byte[] data)`` which enables streamed data to be sent to the `rtcmCallback` when received.